wdtio/wdt-recipes/recipes/webserver.md

   "date": "2015-06-27"
 }
 ---
 Apache and nginx are two popular webservers.
-We can use WDT to be notified when they stop responding to HTTP requests.
+We can use WDT.io to be notified when they stop responding to HTTP requests.

 1. [Sign up](https://wdt.io/signup) on WDT.io if you haven't already.
 2. Create a new outbound timer.